 If the Hue Smart Plug seems too expensive, you can purchase an alternative Zigbee smart plug which will continue to work just as well with the Hue accessories mentioned earlier.
 The most popular non-Hue Zigbee smart plug is from Innr and it works out a fair bit cheaper:

 This is highly rated (4.6/5 at the time of writing) and the key thing with this product is that it requires a Zigbee hub such as the Philips Hue Hub/Bridge mentioned earlier:

 WORKS WITH PHILIPS HUE: Connects directly to Zigbee compatible hubs, including Philips HueInnr Zigbee Smart Plug, Amazon sales page

 So essentially, both the Innr smart plug and the Hue accessory (such as the dimmer switch) connect to the Hue Bridge.
 Then you can control the Innr smart plug via your Hue accessory “remote control” – but at a cheaper overall price than with using the Hue Smart Plug!

 Of course, this still requires a Hue Hub/Bridge, which will continue to bump up the price.

-Amazon have started including Zigbee chips in most of their new Echo launches:
+Before I get onto my final solution, I wanted to cover a quick side note.
+Amazon have recently started including Zigbee chips in most of their new Echo launches: